DAHPr0gram3r/Raspberry-Pi-Code/README.md

 # Raspberry-Pi-Code
-All the Pi code i find usefull
+All the Pi code i find useful